Why n8n Workflows Break in Production (And How to Fix It)

 Moreover, production workflows should have boring dashboards.
 If your reporting swings wildly because the pipeline itself is unreliable, the automation is not saving time.
 It is hiding risk inside a prettier interface.

 n8n automation works best when it is treated like infrastructure.
 Build guards around inputs, make failures inspectable, and track the business outcome the workflow is supposed to improve.
-That is how a workflow goes from clever to dependable.
+That is how a workflow goes from clever to dependable, and it is where AI automation for small businesses actually starts paying off instead of adding risk.